-No one knows exactly how it started, but the dates of the Baby Boom Generation was set as containing those people born 1946 to 1964.
+It is unclear who started it, but the dates of the Baby Boom Generation is set as containing those people born 1946 to 1964.
 Other than the charm of interposing the digits 4 and 6, the year 1964 makes little sense.
-Someone born in 1946 turned 18 in 1964, so they are graduating or have graduated high school.
+Someone born in 1946 turned 18 in 1964, so they just finished high school.
 How much would that person have in common with someone born in 1964?

-Based on my premise that events during our formative years go a long way to defining a generation, I tag the end of the Baby Boom generation at 1958.
+Based on my premise that events during our formative years define a generation, I tag the end of the Baby Boom generation at 1958.
 The assassination of President Kennedy in 1963 is one of the most defining events of the 20th century.
-America changed that day and if you were old enough to understand what had happened, you were affected by it.
-I take five years old as a reasonable age for when you can start to understand the significance of events.
+America changed that day and if you were old enough to understand something important had happened, you were affected by it.
+I take five years old as an age when you can at least start to understand the significance of events.
 If you born after 1958, the Kennedy assassination had less effect on you.
 If you were in the formative ages of 5 to 17 in 1963, you were affected by the assassination differently than were older people.
 From this perspective, those born between 1946 and 1958 can be said to be of the same generation, the Baby Boom Generation.
+Obviously, the Kennedy assassination was not the only event this generation shared, just the most significant one.

 So all of this thought leads me to these as loose definitions of generations: